KILTprotocol/docs/docs/participate/01_Staking/01_Become a Collator/03_session_keys.md

 :::warning

-Make sure that no unauthorised party is able to access the RPC endpoint of the collator.
+Make sure that no unauthorized party is able to access the RPC endpoint of the collator.
 Use SSH forwarding for the RPC port when needing to perform some RPC operations on the node with
 ```
 ssh -L 127.0.0.1:9944:127.0.0.1:9944 <user>@<server>